 Fly to MSP.
 Or Duluth, which is a bit closer but has many fewer flights.
 Basically, MSP is a big hub for Delta, and you can fly there direct from pretty much anywhere with skiing (with the exception of places like Montreal, Portland Maine, Burlington Vermont and some small towns out west).
 Sometimes it’s not even really expensive (especially when Sun Country has their annual Cyber Monday sale and Delta often matches; if you can plan that far in advance, it’s usually a cheap flight!).
 It’s less than three hours from Hayward, so a multiple-hop flight elsewhere won’t save you any time and probably cost more.
 MSN has a decent number of flights and is sometimes a lot cheaper, but it also happens to be an hour and a half further from Hayward.
 Duluth and Eau Clare are closer, but they are tiny airports.
 DLH only has service to ORD, MSP and DTW on United and Delta (an improvement over a few years ago when they only had the flight to MSP) and is usually more expensive, although the rental car operation there is amazingly simple (a UMD student doing homework between rentals hands you keys, you walk to the garage and get in your car, and if it was -30 the day before, the car is still covered in salt because “it would have frozen solid if we tried to wash it”).
-EAU only has flights to Chicago on United.
-Each is a bit more than an hour and a half from Hayward.
+It is a bit more than an hour and a half from Hayward.

 Flying with skis is easier than you might think.
 Airlines haven’t (yet) started charging hundreds of dollars for skis, probably because a lot of gravity skiers provide a lot of business flying to Jackson Hole and the like and would balk at $150 fees for ski bags (although given what lift tickets cost, maybe not).
 While ski bags aren’t free (unless you have free bags with an airline, and if you check bags twice a year, round-trip, it’s worth paying credit card fees for the bags) they are subject to regular baggage fees.